dynamikapps/dspy-research-agent/README.md

 ## Requirements

+### System Requirements

 - Python 3.8+
+- wkhtmltopdf (for PDF export)

+### API Requirements

-- DSPy
+- OpenAI API access
 - Tavily API access

-- OpenAI API access
-- Required Python packages (see requirements.txt)
+### Python Packages

+See `requirements.txt` for the complete list of dependencies.

+## Contributing

+Feel free to submit issues, fork the repository, and create pull requests for any improvements.